Top-Quality Math and Science Teachers to Be Placed in Michigan’s Neediest Schools

 LANSING, Mich.—A former dolphin trainer.
 A neuroscience specialist.
 Several with international teaching experiences.
 An All-American water polo player who plans to swim the English Channel.

 These individuals from diverse backgrounds were among the first 92 recipients of the highly competitive W.K.
 Kellogg-Woodrow Wilson Michigan Teaching Fellowship announced today.
 Recruiting both recent college graduates and those seeking a different career, the three-year fellowship is awarded to promising educators with strong backgrounds in science, technology, engineering and mathematics.
 Fellows receive $30,000 to pursue a customized master’s degree program that prepares them to teach in high-need urban or rural secondary schools in seven local districts across the state.
-(See upper right Supplemental Materials for a fact sheet and biographies of Fellows or visit 2011 WKKF-WW Michigan Teaching Fellows.)
+(See above for additional materials including a fact sheet and biographies of Fellows or visit 2011 WKKF-WW Michigan Teaching Fellows.)

 By preparing and placing top-quality math and science educators in many of Michigan’s most underserved public schools, the fellowship program will ultimately provide nearly 101,000 students with the high-quality level of instruction they need to contribute to Michigan’s renewal and rapidly changing economy and workforce.